-I have a laundry list of foods that I know I’m “supposed to” eat because they’re “good for me” but that I just can’t bring myself to actually eat.
-Many of these are so-called “superfoods,” a clever marketing term for foods rich in nutrients that are supposed to be beneficial for our health and wellbeing, but are leading people to unhealthy obsession.
+There’s a laundry list of foods that I know I’m “supposed to” eat because they’re “good for me,” but that I just can’t bring myself to actually eat.
+Many of these are so-called “superfoods,” a clever marketing term for foods rich in nutrients that are supposed to be beneficial for our health and well-being, but often lead people to unhealthy obsession.

 - Goji berries (gross except hidden in smoothies)